Giving youth pastors the tools they need to make and shape disciples.

 One reporter said it best when he said that St. Benedicts was a laboratory where the students learn to fight through.
 This echoes what my former camp director told me, “Camp is a laboratory of Christian living”.
 In other words, both Benedicts and my camp were safe places to fail, learn, and succeed.

-Could that same be said of our youth ministries?
+Could that same be said of your youth ministry?

 Your Turn

-What would need to happen in you to trust kids to lead?
+What would need to happen in you to trust your students to lead?

-Which of the take-aways resonates with you most?
+Which of these phrases resonates with you most?
+Why?

-Which of the take-aways above could you start to implement in your youth ministry?
+Which of the phrases above could you start to implement in your youth ministry?

 Related Posts